 - Have I been working on my mindset every day?

 Once I’ve gone through this, I usually start to feel better, and if there’s an area below 80%, I focus on that area.

-In the FCB, we do weekly/ bi-weekly check-ins that go through a version like above.
-This is so important because this is a journey, and it will require you to reflect and check in with yourself weekly and sometimes daily.
+In the FCB, we do weekly/ bi-weekly check-ins that go through a version like the above.
+This is important because this is a journey, and it will require you to reflect and check in with yourself weekly and sometimes daily.